 The Redmi Note 7 is the latest cost-effective smartphone from Redmi.
 The Redmi brand is now an independent brand according to Xiaomi CEO Lei Jun.
 Just like what Huawei is doing with the Honor brand.
 And Oppo with the Realme brand.
-The Redmi Note 7 ticks all the boxes for a good budget smartphone under $200.
+The Xiaomi Redmi Note 7 ticks all the boxes for a good budget smartphone under $200.
 Let’s take a look at the smartphone.

 Redmi Note 7 Design

 The Note 7 features a different design from its predecessor.
 Since Redmi is now a brand on its own, they figure to do something new.
 The Note 7 features a waterdrop notch with gradient finish.
 The front and back are covered with Corning Gorilla glass 5.
 While in the middle is a polycarbonate frame.

 The Redmi Note 7 comes in with a weight of 186 grams and measures 8.1 mm in thickness.
 At the back is a dual camera with LED flash stacked vertically in the top left corner.
 While at the top middle is a fingerprint scanner.
 The Note 7 is available in two gradient body colours (Blue and Twilight Gold) plus Black body colour.